Files / Kazakhstan

 3. Policy Objectives

-4. Supporting and Strengthening the Sovereignty and Independence of Central Asian States
+4. Supporting and Strengthening the Sovereignty and Independence of Central Asian Countries

-5. Reducing the Terrorism Threat in Central Asia
+5. Reducing the Terrorist Threat in Central Asia

 6. Expanding and Sustaining Support for Afghanistan's Stability